 Our focus in secondary schools is to create Safe Spaces to explore the big issues of life and faith.
 We usually do this through drop-in lunchtime clubs, support with SMSC, PSCHE, RE, assemblies, facilitating focus days with specialist visitors (wellbeing sessions, bands, etc.) or other creative projects.

-For many years our trust has existed to provide youth workers and volunteers to serve and support local schools.
-Over the years we’ve ran many projects to meet this goal in secondary schools, albeit early on only being known for working with Christian students in schools.
+For many years our trust has existed to provide youth workers and volunteers to serve and support local schools in a wide range of areas, albeit early on we were mostly known for our working with Christian students in schools.
 Whilst always existing as a generously gifted project of local churches in Southport, our focus has broadened massively beyond this style of provision over the last 10 years.

 We have extended our team, trained diligently, and worked with many national youth projects to research and find innovative ideas to serve the Spiritual, Moral, Social and Cultural (SMSC) needs of all students – of all faiths and none.

 Since March 2020, we have been learning to provide as best we can for the SMSC needs of Southport’s young people through online means.
 We have invested heavily into video content creation, have built a studio in Southport town centre and Tabz (our longest serving staff member) has developed further professional skills in video, website and graphic design.